nais/doc/docs/persistence/explanations/responsibilities.md

 * Tooling and automation to make it easy to use the platform
 * Providing documentation and support for the platform

-The platform team is **not** responsible for the application itself, not the data stored in the provided data storage services.
+The platform team is **not** responsible for the application itself, nor the data stored in the provided data storage services.

 ??? note "List of data processors"